httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The semantic concept of digest and representation are explained alongside the definition of Representation-Digest {{representation-digest}}.

-While the syntax of Digest and Representation-Digest are different, the considerations and examples this document gives to Representation-Digest apply equally to Digest because they operate on the same input data.
+While the syntax of Digest and Repr-Digest are different, the considerations and examples this document gives to Repr-Digest apply equally to Digest because they operate on the same input data.
 See {{state-changing-requests}}, {{security}} and {{usage-in-signatures}}.